 Black Garlic has a high concentration of potassium, which contributes to:

 into that good black.

-No, you don’t need to go gentle on your black garlic, because it is already a more delicate option than the raw white bulb.
-It is a beautiful addition to cheese platters, bruschetta and plenty of other flavorful dishes, providing them with much more muchness.
-Keep in mind: it is milder in flavor, so when you add more garlic to your mix, make sure to check if it tastes the way you like it.
+No, you don’t need to go gentle on your black garlic because it already is a more delicate option than the raw white bulb.
+It's a beautiful addition to cheese platters, bruschetta and plenty of other flavorful dishes, providing them with much more muchness.
+Keep in mind: it's milder in flavor, so when you add more garlic to your mix, make sure to check if it tastes the way you like it.

 Black Garlic Butter

-Mix the butter, the Prozis Black Garlic, and the soy sauce together in a food processor and pulse until it is smooth.
-Shape it into a “log” and refrigerate until it is firm.
+Mix the butter, Prozis Black Garlic, and the soy sauce together in a food processor and pulse until smooth.
+Shape it into a log and refrigerate until firm.
 Slice and serve.
 It makes about 8 servings.